siddh30/siddh30/README.md

 I love working on projects involving Computer Vision, Natural Language Processing, Recommender Systems, and Python is my go-to language for programming.
 I am also a novice blogger beginning my journey on Medium with a mission to provide a structural understanding of Data Science and the ML pipeline.

+Some projects that I am really proud of...
+1)

+2)

+3)